PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 complete mixed-singleton owner, core, architecture, pass-efficiency, and TensorFlow-import-blocked gates sequentially.
 Commit and push only; do not create or update a pull request.

+## Mixed-singleton Concat reconciliation implementation checkpoint

+The terminal mixed-singleton Concat owner still runs exactly once in its original position with the Session LayoutState.
+Its result is now assigned, and the immediately following `_reconcile_static_tensor_shapes()` runs only when `repaired_mixed_singleton_nchw_inputs_for_nhwc_concat` is positive.
+No matcher, rewrite, GraphIndex update, layout update, or neighboring owner changed.

+The strict architecture expectation is green.
+A synthetic lowerer fixture proves that the positive counter adds exactly one reconciliation relative to the zero-counter path.
+Sequential validation across the complete owner, core, pass-efficiency, architecture, and TensorFlow-import-blocked optional-boundary suites is `363 passed in 25.91s`.
+Focused owner coverage is `31 passed`.

+At resume, the absolute-final consecutive-Reshape runner is the next possible complete-counter candidate: it exposes three mutation counters and mutates only when their sum is positive.
+Characterize the exact terminal call before changing it.
+Do not guard the PReLU or SE/FC/Gather boundaries without first making their mutation accounting complete.
+Commit and push only; do not create or update a pull request.